 The pandemic did a number on South Korea’s businesses during the first year, with thousands of shops closing, reducing heavy foot traffic in popular Seoul night markets, like Myeongdong and Dongdaemun.
-Sure people had ways to shop on their phones, with online shopping becoming the most heavily-utilized service in Korea during this period, but that didn’t generally help retail shops.
-Now after a two-year-long hiatus, people are starting to come out of their homes, gradually returning to their preference of shopping in person.
+Sure people had ways to shop on their phones, with online shopping becoming the most heavily-utilized service in Korea during this period, but that didn’t help most retail shops.
+Now after a two-year-long hiatus, people are coming out of their homes and returning to shopping in person.

 Whenever you decide to come, here are the top 7 night markets in Seoul for you to plan your trip around.